 The diaphragm is the primary muscle of respiration.
 It’s dome shaped and is composed of peripheral muscular part, and central fibrous part named central tendon.

-The origin of the diaphragm is splitted into 3 parts, viz.
+The origin of the diaphragm is split into 3 parts, viz.

 It is composed of 2 fleshy slides, which originate from the posterior surface of the xiphoid process.